omarrui/holbertonschool-simple_shell/README.md

 ## Flowchart

-The following flowchart illustrates the process of the simple shell:
+## Flowchart

 ![Alt text](png/flowchart.png)

+The following flowchart illustrates the process of the simple shell.

 ## Man Page